When do I need a licence to work with asbestos?

 - maintenance of records

-Following the assessment, the Inspector will complete an ASB4 form which will record matters discussed.
+Following the assessment, the inspector will complete an ASB4 Form and make recommendations to the ALU.

-Important: You will not get a licence without being able to demonstrate management/supervisory competency, including recent training.
+Important: You will not be granted a licence without being able to demonstrate management/supervisory competency, including recent training.
 Also, employees must have appropriate training, RPE, face-fit testing and medical surveillance (where necessary) before any work with licensable material is carried out.

-Please note: If you are at all unsure, you may wish to postpone the assessment until you are confident that you are able to study and understand these requirements.
+Please note: If you are at all unsure, you may wish to postpone the application/assessment until you are confident that you are able to study and understand these requirements.

 Stage 3 - Decision